 "As you wish," she said, nodding to him and was helped out of the carriage.

-The young blonde soldier leaned down and started patting the tops and sides of the puffy seats, muttering "Check!" over and over again.
+The young blonde soldier leaned down and started patting the tops and sides of the puffy seats, sounding "Check!" sporadically.

 "Sorry 'bout this.
 Is jus' routine," rumbled the other soldier beside Nina.
 She glanced up past his tall, burly form and into his intense brown eyes, staring at her from behind the metal grates of the helmet he was still wearing.
 Did he really have to look at her like that?
 Hadn't he ever seen a Wyndian before?

-"It's no problem, I suppose-H-hey!" she yelped when she felt something grasp the top of her left wing.
+"It's no problem, I suppose-H-hey!" she yelped when she felt him grasp the top of her left wing.

 Ethan was there in seconds, blade drawn and eyes blazing.
 "I don't think it's any routine to touch the Princess of Wyndia like that," he sneered through thin-lips, pulling her behind him and bringing his sword tip to the soldier's bulging adam's apple.